 Mengbing Li

-I obtained my PhD in Biostatistics from the Department of Biostatistics at the University of Michigan, working with Dr. Zhenke Wu.
-I got my bachelor’s degree in biostatistics from UNC-Chapel Hill.
-My interests lie in designing and applying statistical methods to individualized health; in particular, incorporating structural prior information into Bayesian models.
-My focus includes on topic models, latent class models, and reinforcement learning.
+During PhD, my research focused on developing and applying statistical methods for individualized health.
+In particular, I am interested in incorporating structural prior information into Bayesian models.
+My methodological work includes topic models, latent class models, and reinforcement learning.
 I have worked on methods to evaluate treatment rules in mobile health studies, to facilitate patient health monitoring using medical claims data, and to derive dietary patterns using food survey data.

 Keywords: